OPM/LBPM/docs/source/userGuide/models/color/protocols/fractionalFlow.rst

 :math:`U_\epsilon` is a threshold speed that is set to minimize the influence of spurious currents on the mass seeding algorithm.
 The sum of the weighting function is used to normalize the local weights so that the added mass will match the value specified by ``mass_fraction_factor``.
-If the flow is slower than :math:`\epsilon_m`, the algorithm will tend to add mass evenly to the system.
+If the flow is slower than :math:`U_\epsilon`, the algorithm will tend to add mass evenly to the system.
 For example, if the water is only present in films that flow very slowly, then mass will be evenly seeded throughout entire water film.
 Alternatively, if one or both fluids flows through distinct channels, the mass will be disproportionately added to these